 When considering professional application and maintenance of these markings, Mullins & Sons Asphalt Paving in Elkhart, TX, stands out as a top service provider.
 Their

-expert services can be reached at (903) 288-2384, ensuring quality and precision in all pavement marking endeavors.
+(903) 288-2384, ensuring quality and precision in all pavement marking endeavors.

 The materials used in pavement marking, including paint-based markings and reflective materials, offer durability, visibility, and enhanced retroreflectivity.
 Application techniques such as striping machines, stencils, and hand application ensure accurate placement and consistent results.